emc-mongoose/mongoose/README.md

 * OS open files limit is higher

 ### Download
-The tar-file with Mongoose 2.1.1 binaries can be downloaded from EMC ASD Artifactory.
+The tar-file with latest Mongoose binaries can be downloaded from GitHub releases.

 ### Build from sources
 1. Clone